Skipsqueak514/Skipsqueak5.github.io/latest/migration/jexactyl.md

 ### Update database migrations

-Jexactyl includes new features and functions that require you to migrate to your database.
+PortalNodes includes new features and functions that require you to migrate to your database.
 Luckily, this is a simple process which only involves running one command:

 ```bash